rmi1974/wine-utils/README.md

 Note the following defaults:

 * building of tests is disabled, enable it by passing `--enable-tests` to the script
-* integration of Wine-Mono is disabled, enable it by passing `--enable-mscoree` to the script
+* integration of Wine-Mono is disabled when building from HEAD (no explicit `--version`), enable it by passing `--enable-mscoree` to the script

 The script maintains a specific top-level directory structure to separate sources and build artifacts for various variants and host/target architectures.